IDKYamHere/A-Basic-Voice-Enabled-chat-bot-in-Python/README.md

    # A Basic Voice Enabled chat-bot in Python<br>

-Building a Voice Enabled chat-bot in Python
+Building a Voice Enabled chat-bot in Python which basic tasts like telling you the weather in your area, lauches youtube/google on command and tells jokes.

-This project is a tutorial on how to build a chat-bot in python that recognizes speech in English.
+This project is a tutorial on how to build a chat-bot in python that recognizes speech in English only.

 This project is done solely in Python and the commands are for Linux and Windows(Anaconda Prompt).

-Before diving into the implementation we need to install the requires libraries for this project.
+Before diving into the implementation we need to install the required libraries/modules for this project.

 To install the required libraries run the following commands in your terminal :